Share this page:

 - In June, ten major banks launch the Equator Principles.
 FoF members active before and during launch, become prime target of work.

 - In January, release of the Collevecchio Declaration at the World Economic Forum in Davos.
-Some Collevecchio signatory organizations engage with private banks on draft principles for project finance.
+Some Collevecchio signatory organisations engage with private banks on draft principles for project finance.

 - Meeting of NGO campaigners in the Italian village of Collevecchio to draft the first civil society statement on the role of financial sector and sustainability.
-Over 100 civil society organizations sign up to it.
+Over 100 civil society organisations sign up.